How Many Relationships Fail [Breakup Statistics]

 11. Money issues

-What happens after a break up?
+What happens after a breakup?

 After a break up 37% of respondents said they cut all contact, while another 40% said they remained in contact.